mother-of-all-self-hosting/ansible-role-couchdb/docs/configuring-couchdb.md

 # Setting up CouchDB

-This is an [Ansible](https://www.ansible.com/) role which installs [CouchDB](https://docs.couchdb.io) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.
+This is an [Ansible](https://www.ansible.com/) role which installs [CouchDB](https://couchdb.apache.org/) to run as a [Docker](https://www.docker.com/) container wrapped in a systemd service.

-CouchDB allows to deploy headless browsers in Docker.
+CouchDB is a document-oriented NoSQL database which uses JSON to store data.

-See the project's [documentation](https://docs.couchdb.io/enterprise/quick-start) to learn what CouchDB does and why it might be useful to you.
+See the project's [documentation](https://docs.couchdb.org/en/stable/) to learn what CouchDB does and why it might be useful to you.

 ## Adjusting the playbook configuration